tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/sequence_instruction.md

 ````

 Since the Assistant will manage the start/stop times for each selected target based on selected criteria and twilight, there's no real need to manage that explicitly in the sequence.

+### Assistant Instruction Validation
+When instructions are added to a sequence, a validator is run and the instruction can perform whatever validation steps it requires.
+In the case of the Assistant, that might be:
+- Run the Planning Engine assuming the start time is sunset on this day (or now if between sunset and sunrise).
+If no target is returned -> invalid.
+- Maybe: confirm mount is connected
+- Maybe: confirm camera is connected
+- Maybe: confirm filter wheel is connected (if needed by exposure plan)
+- Maybe: confirm rotator is connected (if needed by target)
+- Maybe: confirm guider is connected (if needed by dithering)

+### Assistant Instruction Error Handling
+Error handling is TBD.
+See RunErrorBehavior() in SequenceItem.
+Note interaction with the Attempts setting too.

 ### What your Sequence Still Needs
 The following is a sample of the sequence logic you'll still want.
 It's not meant to be comprehensive or all-inclusive.
 For example, triggers or instructions provided by other installed plugins will probably work just fine.